 NSW 6 Hour Regularity Relay

-The third running of this event is to be held on the Easter weekend of 31 March and 1 April 2018 on the Grand Prix circuit at Sydney Motorsport Park.
-Our club has already entered 9 teams with 38 drivers committing to the event.
-With the maximum number of teams possible at the event set at 40 this means almost 1 in 4 cars on the track will be a MX-5 Club of NSW members.
-This event is shaping up as the largest contingent ever to represent our club at a regularity relay multi-club event.
+The third running of this event was held on the Easter weekend of 31 March and 1 April 2018 on the Grand Prix circuit at Sydney Motorsport Park.
+Our club entered 9 teams (out of a total field of 30 teams) with 37 club members driving.
+That meant almost 1 in 3 cars on the track were members of the MX-5 Club of NSW.
+This event was the largest contingent ever to represent our club at a regularity relay multi-club event.
 With a heavily altered scoring system, our teams finished 5th, 7th, 8th, 16th, 18th, 19th, 23rd, 26th and 33rd.
 Results.